CarlMurray/bliss-pp1/README.md

 ### Responsiveness
 - The site was designed to be responsive and function on a range of screen sizes from 320px wide and above.
+- The site content is contained within a container of the lesser of 80vw / 1440px to ensure the site is easily readable on large screen sizes.

 ### Future Features
 There are a number of features that would improve the User Experience that I would like to implement in the future: